Unplug, wipe, vacuum, repeat.

 Can You Wash a HEPA Filter?

 You cannot wash a True HEPA filter as it will damage the dense fiberglass fiber materials.
 Due to its high 99.97% filtration efficiency on microscopic particles as small as 0.3 microns, True HEPA filter is designed to be disposable and has to be replaced at the interval of 6 to 12 months depending on the manufacturer's recommendation.
-However, there are washable or permanent HEPA filters in the market that can be gently clean with a vacuum cleaner only.
+However, there are washable or permanent HEPA filter air purifiers in the market that can be gently clean with a vacuum cleaner only.
 These type of HEPA filters are not certified by U.S. Department of Energy and has lower filtration efficiency than a True HEPA filter.
 Check the instructional manual or manufacturer's website before attempting any cleaning.

 Can You Wash a Charcoal/ Carbon Filter?